Free randomness can be amplified

-In order to describe our result in detail, we need a precise notion of what partially free randomness means.
-Our notion is based on Bell's~\cite{Bell_free}, and we formulate it in terms of \emph{spacetime variables} (SVs)~\cite{CR_ext}, which means that each variable is associated with a spacetime coordinate.
-This coordinate is to be interpreted as the location in spacetime at which the random variable is available.
-(We can also treat random variables that are available within a region of spacetime by defining a set of SVs that are copies of the original random variable with different spacetime coordinates.)
+In order to describe our result in detail, we need a precise notion of what partially free randomness is.
+The main idea is that, given a particular causal structure, a variable is \emph{free} if it is uncorrelated with all other values except those which lie in its causal future.
+Our main results are valid independently of the exact causal structure, but it is natural to consider the causal structure arising from relativistic space time, which has the property that $Y$ \emph{cannot be caused by} $X$ if $Y$ lies outside the future lightcone of $X$.

-For a particular SV, $X$, we say that $X$ is \emph{perfectly free (with respect to a set of SVs $\Gamma$)} if it is uniformly distributed and uncorrelated with all SVs in $\Gamma_X$, the subset of SVs from $\Gamma$ that lie outside the future lightcone of $X$.
-This definition captures the idea that $X$ is free if there is no reference frame in which it is correlated with variables in its past.
-Note that it also includes that $X$ is uniformly distributed.
-While, in other contexts, it may be useful to separate these concepts, in the present work such a distinction is not needed.
+Given a causal structure, we say that $X$ is \emph{perfectly free} if it is uniformly distributed conditioned on any variable that cannot be caused by $X$.
+This definition, together with the relativistic understanding of cause above, captures the idea that $X$ is free if there is no reference frame in which it is correlated with variables in its past, which corresponds to the notion used by Bell~\cite{Bell_free}.
+Note that the definition includes that $X$ is uniformly distributed, as well as that it is independent of other values.
+While, in other contexts, it may be useful to separate these properties, in the present work such a distinction is not needed.